subrotonpi/learning-codes/README.md

-# machine-learning-codes
-This repository contains basic and trivial ML/DL codes which I wrote as a part of my learning.
+This repository contains basic and trivial codes which I wrote as a part of my learning.
-Following the sequence:
-1. Rosenblatt's perceptron
-2. ADALINE (Adaptive Linear Neuron)
-...
-Not updated anymore.
-Random codes.
-Still, it covers up the very basics.